jnavno/vibration_detection/README.md

 ---

 #### Overview
-This project implements an accelerometer-based system to detect tree shaking, a phenomenon indicating potential threats to trees due to external mechanical forces, such as logging.
+This project implements an accelerometer-based system to detect specific vibrations in trees, a phenomenon indicating potential threats to trees due to external mechanical forces, such as logging.
 It utilizes an ESP32 S3 microcontroller, Adafruit MPU6050 accelerometer, and SPIFFS filesystem for data storage.

 ---

 #### Key Features
 - **Accelerometer Sensing**: The system measures acceleration along three axes to detect tree shaking events.
-- **Threshold Sensitivity**: Adjustable threshold values enable fine-tuning of sensitivity to detect shaking events.
+- **Threshold Sensitivity**: Adjustable threshold values enable fine-tuning of sensitivity to detect shaking events, accounting for casing rigidity and full device weight values.
 - **Data Logging**: Accelerometer data and computed work values are logged into a CSV file on the SPIFFS filesystem.
 - **Alarm System**: An alarm is triggered if the detected shaking surpasses predefined thresholds, indicating potential threats to trees.
 - **Low Power Mode**: The system utilizes low power modes to conserve energy when not actively sensing.